During our time of social distancing, spending some time outdoors in the fresh air

 Plan a nature scavenger hunt

-With several states now under a stay-at-home order, another way to get your family
+Another way to get your family

 be found in your own backyard—specific tree leaves, certain color flowers, pebbles,